Personalising a memorial: 10 alternatives to a traditional funeral

 Was your loved one known for how they gave for others?
 If so, honour them in a way that gives back to the community.
 Have a session where you all donate blood, a tree planting day, cleaning up the neighbourhood, get together and cook meals to feed the homeless or engage in the charity your loved one was involved in.
 Options here are endless and if you are considering honouring your loved one by giving back to your community contact your local council or charities in your area.
 I am sure they would be thrilled with the offer of help for a part of a day by a group of people wanting to give back.

 8. Hold a memorial on their birthday

-Book a group to go see your loved ones favourite artist live.
-Hold a private event where you book a cover band.
-Often we can’t get to see the original, but nothing is stopping you booking an Elvis Impersonator or a Beatles cover band.
+Book a group to go see your loved one’s favourite musician or group live.
+Or hold a private event where you book a cover band.
+Often we can’t get to see the original, but nothing is stopping you booking an Elvis impersonator or a Beatles cover band.
 Did they love to dance?
 Book a venue and band or DJ and hold a dance party.
 The idea is to reflect someone’s life by getting together and enjoying what they loved.
 There is nothing more powerful than sharing music with others.

 10. Do something a little more private

-- Go on a vacation to a special vacation location
+- Go on a holiday to a special location;

 - Create a piece of art as a memorial.
 Even take a pottery, jewellery or painting class to do so.